camunda/camunda-docs/docs/components/modeler/bpmn/inclusive-gateways/inclusive-gateways.md

 description: "An inclusive gateway (or OR-gateway) allows you to make multiple decisions based on data."
 ---

-The inclusive gateway (or OR-gateway) allows for making multiple decisions based on data (i.e. on process instance variables).
+The inclusive gateway (or OR-gateway) allows for making multiple decisions based on data, or process instance variables.
+Inclusive gateways can be diverging, which splits a sequence flow into multiple paths, or converging, where split paths are merged before continuing.

 ![A process model to prepare lunch at lunchtime can use an inclusive gateway to decide which steps to take to prepare the different lunch components, e.g. cook pasta,stir-fry steak, prepare salad, or any combination of these.](assets/inclusive-gateway.png)